nclarius/pyPL/README.md

 # Have fun!

-I am happy to learn about any comments, bugs or improvement suggestions.
+I am happy to receive comments, bugs reports and improvement suggestions via GitHub or e-mail to natalie.clarius@student.uni-tuebingen.de.